mal0ware/Encounter/README.md

     ```bash
     npm start
     ```
-2. Select your character.
-3. Choose your opponent.
-4. Fight and have fun!
+2. Fight and have fun!

 ## Contributing
 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed at all.
+Please don't steal this bruh we worked really hard!

 ## Contact
-For any questions or feedback, please contact us at [email@example.com](mailto:email@example.com).
+For any questions or feedback, please contact us at [mariuscastillo0512@gmail.com](mailto:mariuscastillo0512@gmail.com).

 Enjoy the game!